Barry Soper: Chelsea Manning has courage and integrity, and should be welcomed here

 The Aussies ran scared of offending the sensitive American administration and blocked her entry because of her criminal past - ironic considering that country began life as a penal colony.

-Our Immigration officials weren't cowered though, noting that her 35-year prison sentence was commuted by Barak Obama after she'd served seven years.
+Our Immigration officials weren't cowered though, noting that her 35-year prison sentence was commuted by Barack Obama after she'd served seven years.

 National's immigration spokesman Michael Woodhouse was frothing at the mouth at the prospect of the former US Army intelligence analyst coming here saying her criminal record should have seen her banned, and if he was still the minister, that's most certainly what would have happened.
 She's shown absolutely no remorse, he frothed.